WordPress Email Configuration for Sending an Email

 Email Configuration in VPS (Virtual Private Server)

-In VPS like Digital Ocean, Linode, etc., you can use SMTP providers like Gmail.
-Also, the hosting provider of VPS does not block Gmail SMTP in most cases.
+In VPS environments like Digital Ocean, Linode, etc., you can use SMTP providers like Brevo.

-Note that Gmail is not recommended as an SMTP provider for sending emails.
-This is just an example.
-You may use any other SMTP provider as the configuration steps are similar.
+Note that while Brevo is used as an example here, you may use any other SMTP provider, as the configuration steps are generally similar.

-Here, we are going to take Gmail as an example.
-Select “Other SMTP” in the “WP Mail SMTP” plugin and input the Gmail SMTP details.
+Here, we are going to take Brevo as an example.
+Select “Other SMTP” in the “WP Mail SMTP” plugin and input the Brevo SMTP details.
 These are as follows:

 • Encryption: TLS or SSL

-• SMTP Username: Your Gmail account username or email address
+• SMTP Username: Your Brevo SMTP login email address

-Similarly, you can configure any other SMTP provider besides Gmail.
+Similarly, you can configure any other SMTP provider besides Brevo.

 There are many hosting providers that offer SMTP services.
 It’s not easy to choose between them since each hosting provider has its pros and cons.
 Now, to find the best email hosting provider with SMTP, you can read this comprehensive guide on email service providers.